 What do you love most about this challenge?

-That every. single. one. of these moments would otherwise be forgotten or fleeting.
+That every.
+Single.
+One.
+Of these moments would otherwise be forgotten or fleeting.
 I get to go back again and again to our amazing mini holidays, birthdays, and adventures.
 I regularly revisit the earlier photos in the year and think 'Wow!
 We have achieved so much in so little time!
 So, so much!' that would otherwise just blend into the routine and be likely forgotten until Facebook memories came up a year or two later.
-It's taught me that life goes so fast and I'm a calmer, more patient person since realizing that - only after coffee though of course!
+It's taught me that life goes so fast and I'm a calmer, more patient person since realising that - only after coffee though of course!

 Do you think you need a knowledge of photography or a fancy camera to undergo a photo a day challenge?